 * Common Conditions that May Benefit from Compounded Medications

-We provide our patients with state-of-the-art clean rooms exceeding USP 797 guidelines.
+We work in a state-of-the-art clean rooms exceeding USP 797 guidelines to provide our patients with the medication they need compounded in a safe and sterile environment.
 ACRx Pharmacy is fully licensed with professional staff and facilities to assist our clients in the Las Vegas area.

 In addition, we offer Sterile Injectables, Preservative-Free Formulations, Eye Drops, Intravenous Drugs (I.V.)
 Intramuscular Drugs (I.M.), Subcutaneous (S.C. or S.Q.) and a variety of other Sterile Compounds.